webresh/drik-panchanga/README.md

 ### Location known

+First, type the Date in DD/MM/YYYY format in the 'Date' field.

-First, type your location (city or district) in the Location field and click 'Search'.
+Second, type your location (city or district) in the Location field and click 'Search'.
 If found, then the coordinates and time zone are updated.
 If not, try the [next method](#location-unknown).
 If your location's population is more than 50,000 then the location should be found.

-Second, type the Date in DD/MM/YYYY format in the 'Date' field.
-Hit **Enter** on your keyboard.
-(If you forget to hit **Enter**, then time zone may not be updated).

 Third, click 'Compute'.
 Now the fields like tithi, etc. are computed and shown on the GUI.